What is Pectin?

 Amidated pectin (LMA) is a low methoxyl pectin obtained from high methoxyl pectin when ammonia is used in the alkaline de-esterification process.
 The degree of methoxylation (DE) and the degree of amidation (DA) determine the calcium reactivity of this pectin.
 LMA pectin form spreadable, shear reversible gels in hot and cold conditions.

-light yellowish powder.
-No smell, soluble in 20 times the water is in a viscous liquid.
+A light yellowish powder with no smell.
+It solubles in 20 times the water and forms a viscous liquid.

 Pectin should be stored in a cool dry environment.
 At increased temperatures, above ambient, the degradation of pectin will occur due to the reduction of molecular weight.
 The optimal pH for pectin is between 2.8 and 4.7.

-Different types of pectin, different behavior of gelation.
+Different types of pectin with various behavior of gelation.

 The optimal conditions for gelation of the different types of pectin are shown in the table below.

 |Parameters||HM pectin||LM pectin|

 |Degree of methoxylation (DM)||> 50%||< 50%|